Jeunese/jeunese.github.io/docs/style-guide.md

 ### Avoid subjective terms

-Focus only on what the reader needs to know.
-Avoid resumé statements and claims that could set users up for disappointment.
-Let the reader decide for themselves how good (or bad) something is.
+Avoid resumé statements and claims that are subject to interpretation and could set users up for disappointment.
+Focus only on what the reader needs to know and let the reader decide for themselves how good (or bad) something is.

 - Don't use value judgements that are subject to interpretation and indvidual difference, like, "great" or "amazing".
 - Don't use marketing or sales terminology, like "easily" or "state of the art".